-- (2) The Board voted not to change the applicant's reason for discharge or accompanying SPD code under the same rationale, as the reason the applicant was discharged was both proper and equitable. - (3) The RE code will not change, as the current code is consistent with the procedural and substantive requirements of the regulation.
+(2) The board voted not to change the applicant's reason for discharge or accompanying SPD code under the same rationale, as the reason the applicant was discharged was both proper and equitable.

+(3) The RE code will not change, based on the applicant's medical diagnoses that require a waiver for reenlistment, and the current code is consistent with the procedural and substantive requirements of the regulation.